Étude

 Ashley Griffin (Soul 1) and Ryan McCurdy (Soul 2).
 Photo by Micah Joel Photography

 But the through line of the "souls" is always the beating heart at the center of everything.
 Even when scenes could seem unrelated on the surface they are most definitely NOT.
 In the first scene the Souls say "I love you" to each other.
 It is sincere, but "easy".
 In the last scene the Souls again tell each other "I love you" - but now it is a love that has cost something.
 That has been tried.
 That has been CHOSEN and fought for. Étude is the best argument I've seen for such a sentiment.
 What a beautiful case of "show don't tell".
 In the first scene Soul 2 wonders if the "point" of life is to "learn".
 Soul 1 asks: "Learn what?"
 The play is an answer to that question and I feel like, in a way, I somewhat understand the answer a little bit better now, though I can't even begin to articulate it.
 It also (thank goodness!) steers VERY clear of the typical "soulmates" tropes.
-This is not a story about how you have to "find your person" or that the "meaning of life" is found in someone else.
-Soul 1 and Soul 2 do not find meaning in simply finding each other.
-Rather, they are fellow travelers who help each other in the "quest" of living.
-The two actors never even kiss on the lips (what would traditionally be the climax of any soulmate narrative), and yet this is one of the most beautiful love stories I've ever seen.
+This is not a story about how you have to "find your person" or that the "meaning of life" is found in someone else, and yet this is one of the most beautiful love stories I've ever seen.
 I think it exemplifies the idea of "soulmates", in terms of what we should be to each other on this earth, far more than the kind the "twin flame" sentiment purports.

 Ashley Griffin and Ryan McCurdy in Étude by Ashley Griffin.
 Photo by Micah Joel Photography